tjd1234/cmpt383summer2022/docs/assignments/rationals.md

-Handling *invalid* fractions is important, and we want to see you use an error-handling strategy that is recommended for your language. *Don't* let the program crash when something *expected* goes wrong (e.g. dividing by 0 should never crash the program).
+Handling *invalid* fractions is important, and we want to see you use an error-handling strategy that is recommended for your language. *Don't* let the program crash when *ordinary errors* occur (e.g. dividing by 0 should never crash the program).

 ## Go-specific Notes